Skip to main content

 What is Uninsured Motorist Insurance?

-Uninsured motorist and underinsured motorist are auto insurance coverages that protect you and your vehicle if you’re involved in a car accident caused by a driver with either no insurance, or too little coverage.
-Uninsured motorist insurance is valuable protection to have because it helps pay for your medical bills and damage to your property in a situation where you would otherwise be without adequate coverage.
+Uninsured motorist and underinsured motorist are commercial auto insurance coverages that protect you and your company vehicle if you’re involved in a car accident caused by a driver with either no insurance, or too little coverage.

 But how does underinsured motorist coverage work?
-When you sit down with an independent agent to discuss uninsured motorist coverage, it’s important to know there are actually three coverage types:
+When you sit down with an independent agent to discuss uninsured motorist coverage, it’s important to know there are three coverage types:

 Uninsured Motorist Insurance (UM)

-Uninsured motorist coverage, also called uninsured motorist bodily injury insurance or UMBI, protects you if the person who hits your car has no liability insurance or you are the victim of a hit-and-run.
+Uninsured motorist coverage, also called uninsured motorist bodily injury insurance or UMBI, protects your company if the person who hits your car has no liability insurance or you are the victim of a hit-and-run.
+UM coverage extends to you and your passengers and covers things like:

-- Medical care for any resulting injuries
+• Medical care for any resulting injuries

-- Pain and suffering
+• Pain and suffering

 Underinsured Motorist Insurance (UIM)

 Underinsured motorist insurance provides coverage for incidents where the at-fault driver has insurance, but not enough coverage to pay for the damages they caused.
+Like UM, underinsured motorist coverage extends to you and any passengers in your company vehicle and covers:

-- Medical care for any resulting injuries
+• Medical care for any resulting injuries

-- Pain and suffering
+• Pain and suffering

 Because they’re so similar, some states bundle UM and UIM coverage together.
-Talk to an independent insurance agent about the options available in your state.

 Uninsured Motorist Property Damage Insurance (UMPD)

 Unlike other uninsured motorist options, uninsured motorist property damage insurance covers damage to your vehicle.
-In some states, coverage may also extend to your personal property – meaning any personal items in your car at the time of the accident.
+In some states, coverage may also extend to personal property – meaning any personal items in your company car at the time of the accident.

 Do I Need Uninsured Motorist Coverage?